syncfusion-content/winui-docs/winui/Avatar-view/customization.md

 ## Background

-You can customize the background of the AvatarView control by using the `Background` property.
+Customize the background of the AvatarView control by using the `Background` property.

 {% tabs %}
 {% highlight xaml %}